 In the Netherlands, only research universities like the University of Twente offer the third cycle of higher education leading to a PhD.
 A PhD involves spending four years of in-depth studying and researching in a particular area.
-You can do this within a structured PhD programme or within one of our research groups (check for an available PhD position).
+You can do this within within one of our research groups (check for an available PhD position).

-Your tasks as a PhD researcher include research activities, attending training courses and teaching activities (in principle only for employees).
+Your tasks as a PhD researcher include research activities, attending training courses and teaching and supervising activities (in principle only for employees).
 Your research activities will provide you with skills and experience you need to become an independent researcher.
-Part of your research is also to disseminate the knowledge you acquire, for example, through publications in academic journals.
+Part of your research is also involves disseminating the knowledge you acquire, for example, through publications in academic journals.

-During the 4-year PhD programme you take at least 30 credits worth of PhD courses.
+During the 4-year PhD programme you do at least 30 credits worth of PhD courses or hands-on activities.
 These cover academic skills and career development, in depth disciplinary and wide-ranging courses.
-An integral part of a PhD is writing your PhD thesis at the end and then, of course, presenting and defend your research in public.
+An integral part of a PhD is writing your PhD thesis and then, of course, presenting and defend your research in public.
 After successfully completing your PhD, you will be awarded the title of Doctor (Dr., equivalent to PhD).

 If you have not yet started your MSc programme, you may find it interesting to know that you can integrate your Master’s and PhD programmes through our MSc+PhD trajectory.
 This involves a research route through one of our accredited two-year Master’s programmes, followed by the PhD phase (which in this case takes three years, not four).
 Typically, you will work on your PhD research topic or proposal during the last part of the Master’s programme.